nmagee/ds2002-course/labs/lab1-cli.md

 cat hello | wc -w
 ```

-5. Copying files or directories.
-If you have a file or folder you would like to copy, use the `cp`
-command like this:
+5. Copy a file or directory.
+If you have a file or folder you would like to copy, use the `cp` command like this:

 For a file:
 ```
 cp file1 file2
 ```

-For a directory:
+For a directory we need the `-r` flag to indicate a recursive copy:
 ```
-cp -R dir1 dir2
+cp -r dir1 dir2
 ```

 Notice it is a good practice to leave the trailing `/` off of directory names.